Asset based approaches and the Common Good

-The term Asset Based Community Development (ABCD) is now widely known, but how well is it understood, and what is its connection with the Common Good?
+The Asset Based Community Development approach is now well known but how does it connect with the Common Good?

 The ‘Common Good’ is often defined as the set of conditions in which every individual in the community can flourish.
 But we prefer to talk about ‘the Common Good’ as something we build together, because those conditions need to be created by us, through our shared action.
 Flourishing communities cannot be built from the top down, or from the outside in, but only from the inside out and bottom up.